 While party and stationery stores are great places to see a wide variety of invitations, they're certainly not the only place to buy them.
-Places you might not have thought of: Kinkos, Staples and other office supply stores, Costco and other discount or warehouse stores, mail-order catalogs and the Internet.
-Many of these places offer the same exact invitations for much less.
-You will want to order samples so that you can see the quality of the paper and printing before you buy.
+Other options include: Kinkos, Staples and other office supply stores, Costco and other discount or warehouse stores, mail-order catalogs and, of course, online.
+Many of these places offer the same invitations (or very similar designs) for much less.
+TIP: Order samples so that you can see the quality of the paper and printing before you buy.

 An engraved wedding invitation is a beautiful thing – and an expensive one.
-But there are alternatives.
+But there are alternatives that are equally compelling and less costly.
 Thermography will give you the same raised look and feel for much less money.
 And for a more casual wedding, laser printing (the same kind used for magazines, postcards, etc.) is perfectly appropriate.

-Intricate invitations with jackets, bows, multiple layers of paper and other embellishments are very popular these days.
-But those little extra details can really add up.
-Not only will you pay for their cost, but there might be hidden assembly fees (or extra work for you), as well as additional postage costs.
-Instead go for the classic look of a simple invitation printed on a high-quality paper.
-And avoid lined envelopes.
-Although they are a traditional element of wedding invitations, it's a detail that few will notice.
-Save money by skipping this step.
+Intricate invitations with jackets, bows, multiple layers of paper and other embellishments are very popular, but those little extra details can really add up.
+Not only will you pay for their cost, but there might be hidden assembly fees (or extra work for you), as well as additional costs at the post office (a heavy invite means more postage).
+Instead of an over-the-top design, opt for a simple invitation printed on a high-quality paper.

 Sure it's fun to personalize, but if you're working on a tight budget, look for company that offers discount packages.
 Buying your invitations as a unit may be cheaper than choosing your invitation, response card, envelopes and other extras separately.
 Additionally some stationers may offer discounts for ordering your wedding invitations, thank you cards, and informal stationery at the same time.